-7 Part I: Introduction, Objectives, Key Steps and Overview of Agriculture Police ies2
+Par t I: Introduction, Objectives, Key Steps and Overview of Agriculture Policies 2

-8 1.
-Introduction 2
+1. Introduction 2

-9 2.
-Objectives of Estimating GHG Impacts 6
+2. Objectives of Estimating GHG Impacts 6

-10 3.
-Overview of Agriculture Policies 8
+3. Overview of Agriculture Policies 8

-11 4.
-Steps and Assessment Principles 11
+4. Using the Guidance 11

-12 Part II: Defining the Assessment 18
+Par t II: Defining the Assessment 20

-13 5.
-Describing the Policy 18
+5. Describing the Policy 20

-14 6.
-Identifying Impacts: How Agriculture Policies Reduce or Remove Emiss sions26
+6. Identifying Impacts: How Agriculture Policies Reduce Emissions or Enhance Removals 29

-15 Part III: Assessing Impacts 49
+Par t III: Assessing Impacts 53

-16 7.
-Estimating the Baseline Scenario and Emissions 49
+7. Estimating the Baseline Scenario and Emissions 53

-17 8.
-Estimating GHG Impacts Ex-Ante 65
+8. Estimating GHG Impacts Ex-Ante 71

-18 9.
-Estimating GHG Impacts Ex-Post 93
+9. Estimating GHG Impacts Ex-Post 100

-19 Part V: Monitoring and Reporting 95
+Par t IV: Monitoring and Reporting 103

-20 10.
-Monitoring Performance Over Time 95
+10. Monitoring Performance Over Time 103

-21 11.
-Reporting 103
+11. Reporting 111

-22

-23 Appendix A: Stakeholder Participation During the Assessment Process 107
+App pendix A: Stakeholder Participation During the Assessment Process 115

-24 Appendix B: Guidance on Discount Rates 109
+Арр pendix B: Guidance on Discount Rates 117

+Арр pendix C: Selecting the Scope of the Guidance 118

-25 Abbreviations and Acronyms 110
+Abb previations and Acronyms 119

-26 Glossary 111

-27 References 113

-28 Contributors 114
+Glo ssary 120

-PART I: INTRODUCTION, OBJECTIVES, KEY STEPS AND OVERVIEW

-2 OF AGRICULTURE POLICIES
+PART I: INTRODUCTION, OBJECTIVES, KEY STEPS AND OVERVIEW OF AGRICULTURE POLICIES

-1. Introduction
+1. INTRODUCTION

-- 4 With the adoption of the Paris Agreement in 2015, governments around the world are increasingly - 5 focused on implementing policies and actions that achieve greenhouse gas (GHG) mitigation objectives. - 6 The agriculture, forestry and other land use (AFOLU) sector contributes to approximately one quarter of - 7 anthropogenic GHG emissions.
-1 In the agriculture sector, emissions are mainly from soil, livestock and - 8 nutrient management.
-Cost effective mitigation options in agriculture are cropland management, grazing - 9 land management and restoration of organic soils.
-There is an increasing need to assess and - 10 communicate the impacts of agriculture policies to ensure they are effective in delivering GHG mitigation - and helping countries meet their sectoral targets and commitments. - 12 Purpose of the guidance - 13 This document provides methodological guidance for assessing the GHG impacts of agriculture policies - 14 that enable or incentivise mitigation practices or technologies that reduce emissions from enteric - 15 fermentation and increase soil carbon sequestration in pasture, grazing lands and croplands. - 16 This guidance is part of the Initiative for Climate Action Transparency (ICAT) series of guidance for - 17 assessing the impacts of policies and actions.
-It is intended to be used in combination with any other - 18 ICAT guidance documents that users choose to apply.
-The series of ICAT guidance is intended to enable - 19 users that choose to assess GHG impacts, sustainable development impacts and transformational - 20 impacts of a policy to do so in an integrated and consistent way within a single impact assessment - 21 process.
-Refer to the ICAT Introductory Guide for more information about the ICAT guidance documents - and how to apply them in combination. - 23 Intended Users - 24 This guidance is intended for use by policymakers and practitioners seeking to estimate GHG mitigation - 25 impacts in the context of Nationally Determined Contribution (NDC) development and implementation, - 26 national low carbon strategies, Nationally Appropriate Mitigation Actions (NAMAs) and other mechanisms. - 27 The primary intended users are developing country governments and their partners who are - 28 implementing and assessing agriculture policies.
-Throughout the guidance, the term "user" refers to the - 29 entity implementing the guidance. - 30 The main emphasis of the guidance is on the assessment of GHG impacts.
-Impact assessment can also - 31 inform and improve the design and implementation of policies.
-Thus, the intended users include any - 32 stakeholders involved in the design and implementation of agriculture policies, strategies, NDCs or - 33 NAMAs, including research institutions, businesses and non-governmental organisations.
+With the adoption of the Paris Agreement in 2015, governments around the world are increasingly focused on implementing policies and actions that achieve greenhouse gas (GHG) mitigation objectives.
+The agriculture, forestry and other land use (AFOLU) sector contributes to approximately one quarter of anthropogenic GHG emissions.1 In the agriculture sector, emissions are mainly from soil, livestock and nutrient management.
+Cost effective mitigation options in agriculture are cropland management, grazing land management and restoration of organic soils.
+There is an increasing need to assess and communicate the impacts of agriculture policies to ensure they are effective in delivering GHG mitigation and helping countries meet their sectoral targets and commitments.

+Purpose of the guidance

+This document provides methodological guidance for assessing the GHG impacts of agriculture policies that enable or incentivise mitigation practices or technologies that reduce emissions from enteric fermentation and increase soil carbon sequestration in pasture, grazing lands and croplands.

+This guidance is part of the Initiative for Climate Action Transparency (ICAT) series of guidance for assessing the impacts of policies and actions.
+It is intended to be used in combination with any other ICAT guidance documents that users choose to apply.
+The series of ICAT guidance is intended to enable users that choose to assess GHG impacts, sustainable development impacts and transformational impacts of a policy to do so in an integrated and consistent way within a single impact assessment process.
+Refer to the ICAT Introductory Guide for more information about the ICAT guidance documents and how to apply them in combination.

+Intended Users

+This guidance is intended for use by policymakers and practitioners seeking to estimate GHG mitigation impacts in the context of Nationally Determined Contribution (NDC) development and implementation, national low carbon strategies, Nationally Appropriate Mitigation Actions (NAMAs) and other mechanisms.
+The primary intended users are developing country governments and their partners who are implementing and assessing agriculture policies.
+Throughout the guidance, the term "user" refers to the entity implementing the guidance.

+The main emphasis of the guidance is on the assessment of GHG impacts.
+Impact assessment can also inform and improve the design and implementation of policies.
+Thus, the intended users include any stakeholders involved in the design and implementation of agriculture policies, strategies, NDCs or NAMAs, including research institutions, businesses and non-governmental organisations.